Colorado-State-University-CMB/Intro-to-qCMB-2022/Module_1_RStudio/Assignment 1.md

 B. What does the option `horiz` control?

-C. Change the values for the option las to 1, 2, 3, or 4.
+C. Change the values for the option `las` to `0,1, 2, or 3`.
 What do they control?

+D. What line of code would add a main title to your plot that says "Ten Most Populous Scottish Towns"?
+Write the full expression.

+E. Save your plot as a .pdf and turn it in.

 -----